 - Configure safety circuits external to the programmable controller to ensure that the entire system operates safely even when a fault occurs in the external power supply or the programmable controller.
 Failure to do so may result in an accident due to an incorrect output or malfunction. - (1) Emergency stop circuits, protection circuits, and protective interlock circuits for conflicting operations (such as forward/reverse rotations or upper/lower limit positioning) must be configured external to the programmable controller. - (2) When the programmable controller detects an abnormal condition, it stops the operation and all outputs are: - Turned off if the overcurrent or overvoltage protection of the power supply module is activated. - Held or turned off according to the parameter setting if the self-diagnostic function of the CPU module detects an error such as a watchdog timer error. - (3) All outputs may be turned on if an error occurs in a part, such as an I/O control part, where the CPU module cannot detect any error.
 To ensure safety operation in such a case, provide a safety mechanism or a fail-safe circuit external to the programmable controller.
 For a fail-safe circuit example, refer to "General Safety Requirements" in the MELSEC iQ-R Module Configuration Manual. - (4) Outputs may remain on or off due to a failure of a component such as a relay and transistor in an output circuit.
 Configure an external circuit for monitoring output signals that could cause a serious accident. - In an output circuit, when a load current exceeding the rated current or an overcurrent caused by a load short-circuit flows for a long time, it may cause smoke and fire.
 To prevent this, configure an external safety circuit, such as a fuse. - Configure a circuit so that the programmable controller is turned on first and then the external power supply.
-If the external power supply is turned on first, an accident may occur due to an incorrect output or malfunction. - For the operating status of each station after a communication failure, refer to manuals relevant to the network.
-Incorrect output or malfunction due to a communication failure may result in an accident. - When connecting an external device with a CPU module or intelligent function module to modify data of a running programmable controller, configure an interlock circuit in the program to ensure that the entire system will always operate safely.
-For other forms of control (such as program modification, parameter change, forced output, or operating status change) of a running programmable controller, read the relevant manuals carefully and ensure that the operation is safe before proceeding.
-Improper operation may damage machines or cause accidents.
+If the external power supply is turned on first, an accident may occur due to an incorrect output or malfunction. - Configure a circuit so that the external power supply is turned off first and then the programmable controller.
+If the programmable controller is turned off first, an accident may occur due to an incorrect output or malfunction. - For the operating status of each station after a communication failure, refer to manuals for the network used.
+For the manuals, please consult your local Mitsubishi representative.
+Incorrect output or malfunction due to a communication failure may result in an accident.